MikeLaiGitHub/SC001/README.md

-# SC001
+# SC001 and SC101
-All the assignments I did in StanCode SC001 class
+All the assignments I did in StanCode class SC001 and SC101

+The following will be the list of Assignments I did in class SC001.
 Assignment1:
   1. checkerboardKarel.py
   2. collectNewspaperKarel.py